dylan-chong/towers-of-hanoi/README.md

           'swen221.assignment1.Main'` (around about line 33)
         - Change the class to the class that the main needs to run
     - Run `./gradlew build run` (ignore the `./` if you are on Windows)

+You should see a "YAY, THE PROJECT RUNS!" error once everything has been downloaded and set up

 ### Changing the project structure ###